Online Fine Art Market Size and Share

 Recent Industry Developments

-• February 2025: Masterworks Vault 4 files with the SEC to expand fractional art offerings amid rising regulatory scrutiny of alternative securities.
+• February 2025: Masterworks Vault 4 files with the SEC to expand fractional art offerings.
+Broadens investor base and regulatory footprint for fractional platforms within online art market.

 Table of Contents for Online Fine Art Industry Report